 If you do not have such academic qualifications we may consider your application individually, based on your personal, professional and work experience, and other formal qualifications.
 You may also be able to claim credit points which can reduce the amount of time it takes to complete your qualification at Sheffield Hallam.
 Find out more

 When applying, you need to submit a completed application form, which includes a section requesting further information in support of your application.
 This part of the form should use tell us who you are, describe your relationship with writing, and what you hope to achieve on the course.

 You also need to provide a sample of your original writing.
 Your sample is the most important part of the application, and you should use the opportunity to show us what you can do and persuade us that you have what it takes to thrive on the course.

-We require two from the following
+We require one of the following

-• 3,000 words of prose - two short stories, two chapters from a children-s book, novel or memoir
+• 3,000 words of prose - two short stories, two chapters from a children's book, novel or memoir

 • ten poems

 • a twenty minute script of a one-act play or radio play